emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Thunderwave
 Thunder, Spell\
 2 actions\
 A wave of thunderous force sweeps out from you.
-Each creature in a 6m emenation must make a Constitution saving throw.
+Each creature in a 6m emenation must make a Might saving throw.
 On a failed save, a creature takes 8d8 thunder damage and is pushed 4m away from you.
 On a successful save, the creature takes half as much damage and isn’t pushed.

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.